 CERTUM QRRA operates on the basis of the entry the Asseco Data Systems S.A. in the register of qualified certification services providers.
-Minister in charge of economy or the entity indicated by him (National root NCCert) supervise over the certification authority CERTUM QRRA activity.
+Minister of Digitalisation or the entity indicated by him (National Certification Authority NCCert) supervise over the certification authority CERTUM QRRA activity.

-Qualified tokens of the entry placement in the registry, token of object placement in the repository, tokens of download an entry from the registry, certified tokens of download an entry from the registry, tokens of download an object from the repository, certified token of download an object from the repository, tokens of entry modification in the registry and tokens of object modification in the repository are issued in accordance with certification policies, described in Table 7.
+Tokens of the entry placement in the registry, token of object placement in the repository, tokens of download an entry from the registry, certified tokens of download an entry from the registry, tokens of download an object from the repository, certified token of download an object from the repository, tokens of entry modification in the registry and tokens of object modification in the repository are issued in accordance with certification policies, described in Table 7.

 1.3.8.
-Qualified attribute certificates authority CERTUM QACA
+Attribute certificates authority CERTUM QACA

-Qualified attribute certificates authority CERTUM QACA issues attribute certificates to end users after reliable confirmation of the possibility of allocating a specific attribute to those users
+Attribute certificates authority CERTUM QACA, regulated on national level, issues attribute certificates to end users after reliable confirmation of the possibility of allocating a specific attribute to those users.